The Supergeometry of Loday Algebroids: Loday algebroids

 \section{Loday algebroids}

 Let us isolate and specify the most important particular cases of Definition \ref{def}. \begin{definition}\

-\begin{enumerate} \item A {\it Kirillov-Loday algebroid} (resp., {\it Kirillov-Lie algebroid}) on a vector bundle $E$ over a base manifold $M$ is a Loday bracket (resp., a Lie bracket) on the $C^\infty(M)$-module $\Sec(E)$ of smooth sections of $E$ which is a bidifferential operator.
+\begin{enumerate} \item A {\it {faint} Loday algebroid} (resp., {\it {faint} Lie algebroid}) on a vector bundle $E$ over a base manifold $M$ is a Loday bracket (resp., a Lie bracket) on the $C^\infty(M)$-module $\Sec(E)$ of smooth sections of $E$ which is a bidifferential operator.

 \item A {\it weak Loday algebroid} (resp., {\it weak Lie algebroid}) on a vector bundle $E$ over a base manifold $M$ is a Loday bracket (resp., a Lie bracket) on the $C^\infty(M)$-module $\Sec(E)$ of smooth sections of $E$ which is a bidifferential operator of degree $\le 1$ with respect to each variable separately.